gvidon/reacto/README.md

 CLI script will deploy into some of your `bin/` directories, make sure it is listed in `$PATH`.

 ## Usage
-Example, create compoentn `NewComponent` in the current dir:
+Example, create component `NewComponent` in the current dir:

 ```shell
 reacto start-component --no-flow NewComponent